DIPSAS/DockerFeed/README.md

   - `-e/--env` with environment variables to expose as `envKey=envValue`:
     - `dockerf dp -e key1=variable1 key2=variable2`
     - Alternatively, any present `.env` will be considered as a file with environment variables to expose.
+  - `--ignored-stacks` followed by a list of stacks to ignore.
   - `--uri` to specify the jfrog uri.
 Default is `https://artifacts/`.
   - `--offline` to work offline.
   - `--remove-files` to remove matching docker-compose file from local storage when removing stacks from the Swarm.